metarank/cfor/README.md

 This tiny project is a cfor macro inspired by the one originally implemented in [Typelevel spire](https://github.com/typelevel/spire/blob/master/macros/src/main/scala/spire/macros/Syntax.scala) library.
-Supports Scala 2.12 and 2.13, has zero dependencies and does not require spire.
+Supports Scala 2.12 and 2.13 and has zero dependencies.

 ## Example